juditcasademont/lt2222-v21-a3/README.md

 ## Part 2

+eval.py is in charge of loading our existing model and the data for testing, creating compatible evaluation instances, using the model to predict instances, writing said predicted instances into a new file and printing the accuracy of the model to the terminal.
+To do so, eval.py contains 4 functions: g_v2 and b_v2 (which are a small variation of g and b from train, in order to make the evaluation instances compatible), new_vowels, which is used to write the vowels predicted by the model into a new output file, and finally we have the function accuracy, which prints how accurate the model is.
-I worked on this code in close collaboration with Sigrid Jonsson and Sarab Youssef.
+Note: I worked on this code in collaboration with Sigrid Jonsson and Sarab Youssef.
 As a consequence, our codes will likely be similar.

 ## Part 3